Skip to main content

 thumbnail

-This child item describes Python code used to query census data from the TigerWeb Representational State Transfer (REST) services and the U.S. Census Bureau Application Programming Interface (API).
-These data were needed as input feature variables for a machine learning model to predict public supply water use for the conterminous United States.
-Census data were retrieved for public-supply water service areas, but the census data collector could be used to retrieve data for other areas of interest.
+This child item describes Python code used to retrieve gridMET climate data for a specific area and time period.
+Climate data were retrieved for public-supply water service areas, but the climate data collector could be used to retrieve data for other areas of interest.
 This dataset is part of a larger data release using machine learning to predict public supply water use for 12-digit hydrologic units from 2000-2020.
-Data retrieved by the census data collector code were used as input...
+Data retrieved by the climate data collector code were used as input feature variables in the public supply delivery and water use machine learning models.
+This page includes the following file: climate_data_collector.zip - a zip file containing the climate data collector Python code used to retrieve...

 View more...